cms-opendata-analyses/TriggerInfoTool/ModuleInTriggerAnalyzer/README.md

+# How to to get the last active module of a trigger or set of triggers

+This example shows a simple way to obtain the last active module (filter) of a trigger.

+If a specific trigger is being considered, this can be set directly from the configuration file (python).

+If all the triggers are being considered, the "@" character must be set in the configuration file, so the analyzer will take all the triggers of the file into account.

 ## Usage Instruction

 First you have to create a [VM](http://opendata.cern.ch/VM/CMS "CMS Open Data Portal") from the CMS Open Data website.